ariadng/react-chat/README.md

 *   `--rc-send-button-text-color`: Text color of the send button.
 *   `--rc-send-button-border-radius`: Border radius of the send button.
 *   `--rc-send-button-hover-bg-color`: Background color of the send button on hover.
+*   `--rc-send-button-loading-bg-color`: Background color of the send button when in loading state (spinner active).
 *   `--rc-messages-area-bg-color`: Background color of the messages area.
 *   `--rc-messages-gap`: Gap between messages in the messages area.
 *   `--rc-user-message-bg-color`: Background color for user messages.
 *   `--rc-user-message-text-color`: Text color for user messages.
 *   `--rc-assistant-message-bg-color`: Background color for assistant messages.
 *   `--rc-assistant-message-text-color`: Text color for assistant messages.
+*   `--rc-send-button-disabled-bg-color`: Background color for the send button when disabled.
+*   `--rc-input-disabled-bg-color`: Background color for the input field when disabled.

 **Example of overriding custom properties:**